 APCL: Accreditation of Prior Certificated Learning - Credit Transfer

 Students can apply for exemptions from modules based on evidence of learning formally assessed through certificated awards.
-Wittenborg expects that such applications will only be granted following a satisfactory mapping of learning outcomes for the modules for which exemption is sought and course aims against such prior certificated learning.
+Such applications will only be granted following a satisfactory mapping of learning outcomes for the modules and course aims for which exemption is sought.
 This will require an applicant to provide a portfolio of evidence.
-For non Dutch nationals a student’s portfolio is sent to the NUFFIC for certificate evaluation in terms of Dutch Higher Education.
+For non-Dutch nationals a student’s portfolio is sent to the NUFFIC for certificate evaluation in terms of Dutch Higher Education.

 APEL: Accreditation of Prior Experiential Learning - Exemption for work experience (EVCs in Dutch)

 Applicants may apply for exemptions from modules directly related to work experience based on evidence of learning arising from professional experience and related study or training which may not be formally certificated.
 This might require an applicant to provide a portfolio of evidence.
 Skills, Competencies and Knowledge acquired in the workplace will be mapped against the aims and objectives of Work Experience or modules in the chosen programme.

 A Bachelor's in 3 Years or 4 Years?

 - Dutch bachelor's degree programmes at universities of applied sciences are generally 4-year study load programmes, weighted at 240 European Credits (ECs) of 60 credits per year.

 - Wittenborg offers its bachelor's degree programmes in 3 phases, allowing motivated students to complete modules in a minimum of 3 years with a higher study load of 80 ECs per year, or in 4 years at the standard pace of 60 ECs per year.

 - The curriculum remains timetabled in a manner that allows dedicated students to follow the programme either in 3 years or 4.

 Evaluation and Credits - ECs